Dual Diagnosis Treatment Middletown, CT

 Rushford Center Inc Turning Point - 7.0 miles from Middletown, CT

-Rushford Center Inc Turning Point is a dual diagnosis treatment center in Meriden, Connecticut that offers treatment services for mental health and substance use disorders that include depression as well as bulimia.
+Rushford Center Inc Turning Point is a dual-diagnosis treatment center in Meriden, Connecticut that offers treatment services for alcohol or drug addiction and mental health disorders that include depression as well as bulimia.

 Address: 883 Paddock Avenue, Meriden, CT 06450 in New Haven County